Make-School-Courses/DS-2.2-Deep-Learning/Lessons/IntroductiontoTensorflow.md

 print(sess.run(body(i, num, 2)))
 ```

-### write a tensorflow code that for given index and value updates change the original tensor
+### Write a tensorflow code that for given index and value updates change the original tensor

 ```Python
 import tensorflow as tf